 As a child, Ian’s family moved to the country.
-Feeling far from uprooted, he had found his place—his new location captured his imagination.
+Feeling far from uprooted, he had found his place and his new location captured his imagination.
 Little did he know that his new appreciation for the surrounding flora and fauna, would become foundational thinking.
-Another pivotal moment happened early in his career, when Ian was delivering plants to the new Toronto Reference Library.
+Another pivotal moment happened early in his career, when Ian was delivering plants to the then new Toronto Reference Library.
 The tropical plants made him wonder, “Where are these plants indigenous to?
 What’s indigenous around here?”

 Ian made a decision whilst traveling, to pursue a career in Landscape Architecture.
 Upon returning, he discovered the program at the University of Toronto, had reached capacity.
 He asked, “What if we could find the space?”
 After a weekend of what can only be described as street level, guerilla building and design, the Professor to student ratio rose from 40:1 to 42:1.
-Monday morning’s class now included Ian and his equally industrious co-conspirator, seated in a newly built mezzanine with handmade drafting tables.
-What could they say?
+Monday morning’s design studio at 230 Collège Street in Toronto, now included Ian and his equally industrious co-conspirator.
+The two were seated in a newly built mezzanine, constructed using reclaimed lumber, complete with handmade drafting tables.
+What could faculty say?

-In 2000, after 20 plus successful years, Craig Payne retired from the business and Ian and Enviroscape relocated to his beloved countryside.
+In 2000, after 20 plus successful years, Craig Payne retired from the business while Ian and Enviroscape relocated full time to his beloved farm in the countryside.
 At that time, Viki Reynolds joined the team, to partner in the planning and development of a native tree and shrub nursery on the property.
-Not So Hollow Farm—still a pioneering concept now, had it’s first native plant leave the farm gate in 2002.
+Not So Hollow Farm, a pioneering concept then, had it’s first native plant leave the farm gate in 2003.
 As desire for native species increased, Not So Hollow Farm expanded in response.
-The nursery’s plants can be found populating many of the restored green spaces in the G.T.A.
-Not So Hollow Farm has quickly become a “go-to” destination for landscape professionals and native plant devotees.
+The nursery’s plants can be found populating many of the restored green spaces in the G.T.A. and southern Georgian Bay region.
+Not So Hollow Farm has quickly become a “go-to” destination for landscape professionals and native plant enthusiasts all across Ontaio.

 Ian’s decades of experience have honed his aesthetic.
 Regardless of the scope and scale, his skills and design philosophy intertwine on every custom project he oversees.
 Re-imagining the existing elements of a given location and harnessing its natural attributes to maximize its potential are Ian’s greatest strengths.
 Local, native and green are more than just buzz words at Enviroscape.